hxtree/galaxyops/README.md

 <h1 align="center">Cats Cradle :yarn:</h1>

-Get ready to embark on a thrilling adventure with **Cats Cradle** - the upcoming co-op mobile RPG that will transport you to a mesmerizing world filled with meaning and wonder!
+Get ready to embark on an adventure with **Cats Cradle** - the upcoming co-op mobile RPG that will transport you to a nostalgic world filled with wonder!
 Join us on this exciting journey as we continue to develop and bring this game to life.

 This repo houses the newest game code, utilizing an enterprise architecture monorepo.
-It includes multiple microservices built on top of a PaaS and IaC for streamlined development, testing, and deployment.
+It includes numerous microservices built on a PaaS with IaC for streamlined development, testing, and deployment.

 Although each package is maintained for the game, many are individually